 This Child Safety Code of Conduct is particular to the requirements of the Victorian Child Safe Standards and applies to all school employees, contractors, volunteers and any other members of the school community involved in child-related work with students of the school.

-This Child Safety Code of Conduct identifies inappropriate behaviour with children in a school environment.
-The objective is to guide school staff in identifying and regulating their own behaviour and the behaviour of other school staff, and to protect children from abuse in the school environment.
+This Child Safety Code of Conduct identifies appropriate and inappropriate behaviour with children in a school environment.
+The objective is to guide school staff in identifying and regulating their own behaviour and the behaviour of other school staff and to protect children from abuse in the school environment.

-The Code is intended to be complementary to those other professional or occupational codes of conduct.
+The Code is intended to be complementary to those other professionals or occupational codes of conduct.

-For more information regarding the alignment between the Child Safety Code of Conduct and other applicable professional codes of conduct, see
+For more information regarding the alignment between the Child Safety Code of Conduct and other applicable professional codes of conduct, refer to: